nachox001/DavidNwokoro/README.md

 # Welcome to My GitHub Profile 👋

 I am **David Iheanacho Nwokoro**, a cybersecurity and IT enthusiast with expertise in Zero Trust architectures, data-driven marketing, and mentoring.
 I hold an M.Sc. in Cybersecurity and a B.Sc. in Computer Science.
+I have over 15 years experience in Technology across different business industry sectors.
 My goal is to contribute to innovative projects that improve security, optimize processes, and empower others through mentorship.

 ## Areas of Expertise
 - **Cybersecurity**: Focused on Zero Trust, risk management, and regulatory compliance.